johannesnm/Exchange-Arbitrage/README.md

 - If the resulting arbitrage cost is positive, the script prints the arbitrage information in green, otherwise it prints it in red.

-- writes the possible arbitrages to a text file.
+- Writes the possible arbitrages to a text file.